cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ## Make sphere disappear on click

-To do this we are going to the `sphere.ts` file and add the `ActionManager` to the `sphere` so when we click on the sphere it disappears.
-Add the below logic start at line 17.
+To do this we are going to update the `sphere.ts` file and add the `ActionManager` event to the `sphere` so when we click on the sphere it disappears.
+Add the below logic at the bottom of the `addSphere` function.
 Additionally you will need to update the import at the top of the file to include `ActionManager` and `ExecuteCodeAction`.

 ```javascript
 import { Scene, Vector3, MeshBuilder, Mesh, ShadowGenerator, DirectionalLight, ActionManager, ExecuteCodeAction } from "babylonjs";